 Why would you even want to listen to the tunes that make you feel sad and lonely?

 Of course, music therapy is a FANTASTIC approach that will boost good feelings and great ideas in a person with dementia.
 It is a simple technique that almost always does the trick.

 You can practice it immediately, especially if you have their favorite artist at hand.
 Raise the good vibes and let everyone in the room feel good by tuning in some good songs.

 Manages Sleep Disorders

 It is not uncommon for persons with dementia to experience troubles when it comes to sleep patterns.

 Music therapy can assist such individuals to have longer hours of deep sleep.
 This is a great move for the health of an individual.
-After all, getting enough rest and sleep is another way of reducing stress, anxiety, and agitation.

 In regards to sleep, some people who have dementia will sleep better when they listen to some soothing tunes before they retire to bed.